-The SCOR application process is now open.
+The SCOR application process is now closed to new applications.
+All submissions are currently in process.

 The SCOR program intends to bring together distinguished investigators from one or several institutions to develop a focused research Center, foster new interactions and cooperation, and enhance interdisciplinary research among the participants to understand the causes of various hematological malignancies and ultimately develop effective treatments for cancer patients.